-Bus stop and transportation eligibility by address for the 2012-13 school year is now available online.
+Bus stop and transportation eligibility by address for the 2014-15 school year is online now - click the link at the bottom of this page.

-Bus stop information changes each year so please be sure to check the information for your child before school starts.
+Bus stop information changes from year to year so please be sure to check the information for your child before school starts.

-Parents of pre-kindergartners and special needs students: Bus drivers will contact you with your child’s bus schedule prior to the first day of school.
+Parents of pre-kindergarteners: Bus drivers will contact you with your child’s mid-day bus schedule prior to the first day of school.

-Parents of elementary students in the magnet program: Watch for bus information via mail prior to the start of school.
+Parents of elementary students in the magnet program: G&T elementary student bus information was sent by mail on 8/13/14.

 Read These Important Instructions Before Looking Up Bus Information!